saleor/saleor-docs/docs/getting-started/installation-linux.md

 ### Python 3

-Saleor requires Python version 3.6 or later.
-A compatible version comes pre-installed with most current Linux systems.
-If not, consult your Linux distributor for instructions on how to install Python 3.6 or 3.7.
+Saleor requires Python 3.8 or later.
+Go to the [Python download page](https://www.python.org/downloads/) for the installer and installation guide for your operating system.
+You can also use [pyenv](https://github.com/pyenv/pyenv) to install and manage Python versions.

 ### Node.js